-It is quite difficult for elderly residents who have been living in the US for long to take the citizenship test in English when it's not their first language or something they are particularly fluent in speaking.
-However, that is no reason for them to not aspire for citizenship in a country they have been paying taxes and living in for so long.
+It is quite difficult for elderly residents who have been living in the US for long to take the citizenship test in English when it's not their first language or something they are fluent in speaking.
+However, that is no reason for them to not want citizenship in a country they have been paying taxes and living in for so long.

-By meeting certain exceptions, they might not have to take the test in English and they won’t be required to take the written test component.
+By meeting certain exceptions, they may not have to take the test in English and be required to take the written test component.
 Not knowing how to read or write English can no longer stop you from taking the citizenship test.

 What Are the 3 Exceptions?